-- Please list the evidence you are submitting with your appeal form; please do not use embedded links within the form. - Please do not use .pages format, unfortunately we are unable to open these documents. - It is the responsibility of the student to provide all supporting evidence.
-Any evidence previously sent to the School or Wellbeing team will need to be resubmitted with the appeal form as we do not have access to School files
+- Please list the evidence you are submitting with your appeal form; please do not use embedded links within the form. - Please do not use .pages format, unfortunately we are unable to open these documents. - It is the responsibility of the student to provide all supporting evidence, SCCA will not obtain evidence on the behalf of a student.
+Any evidence sent to the School or other department for another process (including the EC process) will need to be resubmitted with the appeal form.